-System settings changed by the menu system are synchronized between multiple IDUs as in Table 3-1.
-All parameters for rotorcraft are included.
-Each appendix for Datalink, Strikes, Video, Weather Radar, and Traffic contains specific limitations for menu synchronization for that feature.
+System settings changed by the menu system are synchronized between multiple IDUs and between top and bottom areas in MFD-MFD mode according to Table 3-1.
+All parameters for fixed wing aircraft are included.
+Each appendix for Traffic, Strikes, Datalink, WX-RDR, and Video contains specific limitations for menu synchronization for that feature.